 Each segment of the domain name separated by a period is called a domain.
 The domain on the right is called a top-level domain, with the domain to the left of it called the second-level domain, then third-level domain, and so on.

 You can often learn something about the site from the domains.
 One of the domains usually identifies the organization, while the top-level domain may give you more general information on what kind of site it is.
-For example, in the domain name ferry.ncdot.gov, the .gov domain means it is a government website in the United States, the ncdot domain identifies it as the website of the North Carolina Department of Transportation (NCDOT), and the ferry domain means this particular page is about ferries operated by the NCDOT.
+For example, in the domain name nc.gov, the .gov domain means it is a government website in the United States, the nc domain identifies it as the website of North Carolina.

 In most URLs, the www domain can be omitted.
 Google.com and www.google.com lead to the same page.
 However, other subdomains cannot be omitted.
 For example, all pages under news.google.com require the news subdomain in the URL.